-These Sweet Empanadas With Cherry Cheesecake Filling are a fun dessert empanada that uses canned biscuit dough.
-The dough is stuffed with sweet cherry cream cheese and then baked until light and puffy.
-An easy and fun bite sized party dessert!
+These Sweet Dessert Empanadas are a fun easier take on an empanada.
+It uses canned biscuit dough so no need to worry about rolling out the dough.
+I stuffed each empanada with a sweet cherry cream cheese and then bake them until light and puffy.
+They're an easy and fun dessert kids and adults will love.

 What are empanadas?

 Empanadas are a type of baked or fried pasty stuffed with either a sweet or savory filling.
-It is a popular treat in many countries such as Mexico, Latin American, and Spain.
+It is a popular treat in many countries such as Mexico, Latin America, and Spain.

 How do you make dessert empanadas?